-Moving further down the overhead panel to the lower lighting panel, ARM the flight deck emergency lighting.
+Moving down to the lower lighting panel, ARM the flight deck emergency lighting.

 On the aft centre console, press the YD button on the autopilot controller to engage both yaw dampers.
-YD 1 and YD 2 annunciators illuminate to confirm engagement.
+YD 1 / YD 2 annunciators illuminate to confirm engagement.

-Finally, on the left and right side panels, open the oxygen main valve and confirm supply using the test feature on both pilot regulators.
+Finally, on the right side panel, open the oxygen main valve and confirm supply using the test feature on both pilot regulators.